This doc is for version 1.16.99 (dev) .

 Most hledger commands accept arguments after the command name, which are often a query, filtering the data in some way.

-line, and then reuse them by writing
+reuse them by writing

 Special characters in arguments and queries¶